 In early 2010, Hungarians expressed deep dissatisfaction with both the economic and political status quo.
-Indeed, a startling 72% of people said that most people were economically better off under communism.
-Simultaneously, an even higher 77% of people claimed to be dissatisfied with the way democracy was working in Hungary.
-However, this may speak more to dissatisfaction with the then incumbent government as decisive majorities of Hungarians still claimed that essential democratic rights such as freedom of speech were very important.
+Indeed, a startling 72% of people said that most people were economically better off under communism (Richard Wike, "Hungary Dissatisfied with Democracy, but Not Its Ideals, Pew Research Center, April 7, 2010).
+Simultaneously, an even higher 77% of people claimed to be dissatisfied with the way democracy was working in Hungary (Richard Wike, "Hungary Dissatisfied with Democracy, but Not Its Ideals, Pew Research Center, April 7, 2010).
+However, this may speak more to dissatisfaction with the incumbent government as decisive majorities of Hungarians still claimed that essential democratic rights such as freedom of speech were very important (Richard Wike, "Hungary Dissatisfied with Democracy, but Not Its Ideals, Pew Research Center, April 7, 2010).

 Appeal of Alternative Systems of Governance